cskemp/lexical_elaboration/README.md

 7) Run `plot_related_lexemes.Rmd` to produce Figure S2 and Table S1.

+8) Run `explore_examples.R` to produce Figure S3.

+9) Run `explore_dicts.R` to produce Figure S4.

-8) Run `compute_zetas_par.R` and `relatedtermsforapp.Rmd` to produce results used for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html) and interim outputs necessary to run `explore_dicts.R`.
+10) Run `compute_zetas_par.R` to produce interim outputs necessary to run `explore_dicts.R`.
 Note that this takes an hour or so.
+The `compute_zetas_par.R` was based on the original Wiktionary-filtering described in the paper.

+11) Run `compute_zetas_par_forapp.R` and `relatedtermsforapp.Rmd` to produce results used for the app.
+Note that this was based on the updated Wiktionary-filtering.
 Code for the app is available in a separate github [repository](https://github.com/cskemp/dictionaryapp) and is archived on [Zenodo]( https://doi.org/10.5281/zenodo.14928006 ).

-9) Run `explore_examples.R` to produce Figure S3.

-10) Run `explore_dicts.R` to produce Figure S4.

 **Note:** Just before finalizing the proofs, we discovered that the glottocode for the *Yup'ik Eskimo Dictionary* by Jacobson should be *cent2127* instead of *cent2128*.
 We therefore changed the language name from "Central Siberian Yupik" to "Central Alaskan Yupik" in Figures 1 and 2.
 However, all other results in the paper remain based on the original coding (*cent2128*), as there was not enough time to rerun the analyses before publication.